 June 13, 2020

-It has now been three months since we started our COVID-19 self isolation to help flatten the curve.
-At first I was eating too much so I decided to also fatten my own curves so I could avoid the Pillsbury doughboy look.
+It has now been three months since we started our COVID-19 self-isolation to help flatten the curve.
+At first, I was eating too much so I decided to also fatten my own curves so I could avoid the Pillsbury doughboy look.
 I’ve come to accept that there will be no trips. shows and concerts this year.
-All but one has been cancelled and I expect that one to be canceled when we get closer.
+All but one has been canceled and I expect that one to be canceled when we get closer.
 I’ve enjoyed having our daughter’s family with us and seeing our Granddaughter every day.
 That is something I will really miss when they go home.

 So life goes on.
 I miss getting together with my friends, but that will happen again.